The Sunflower House has closed for the 2025 season.

 Sunflower House

-Curated by the Woodstock Inn & Resort’s Master Gardener, Ben Pauly, and Kelly Way Gardens Manager, Taylor Hiers, the 2024 Sunflower House featured over 50 varieties including 13 sunflower types considered “showstoppers.”
-From the towering giants that reach heights of up to 14 feet, to the sweet, small blooms that stand 1 foot tall, each flower contributes to the living work of art.
+Curated by the Woodstock Inn & Resort’s Master Gardener, Ben Pauly, and Kelly Way Gardens Manager, Taylor Hiers, this year’s Sunflower House features over 50 varieties, including 13 sunflower types considered “showstoppers.”

 When you visit, make sure to bring your camera for memorable shots you won’t want to miss.